Time is gold, don’t let it pass. Regrets come later.

 As a career, Filipino nurses deployed in the United Kingdom are happy with their profession whose job description to look after patients have evolved into a stronger relationship built on implicit trust.
-But to make the most of feeling fulfilled in their jobs taking care of patients and getting paid to do so, there are items that further secure their future.
+But to make the most of feeling fulfilled in their jobs, taking care of patients and getting paid, some items further secure their future.

 Failure to register at a nurses union group

-Filipino workers abroad have the tendency to save as much as they can to maximize their dollar remittance back home.
+Filipino workers abroad tend to save as much as possible to maximize their dollar remittance back home.
 In the process, they sacrifice what could be career savers.
-One of them is a nursing trade union that assists nurses in various ways such as promoting their worker rights, representing their interests such as negotiating pay terms or lobbying governments to improve the quality of patient care, among others.
+One of them is a nursing trade union that assists nurses in various ways, such as promoting their worker rights, representing their interests such as negotiating pay terms, or lobbying governments to improve the quality of patient care, among others.

 Popular nursing union organizations are the Royal College of Nursing and Unison.
 Some nurses forgo membership in these organizations as a way to save costs.
-While this move can indeed save money, nurses are also left vulnerable or on their own in case of trouble — discrimination at work, unreasonable termination, or involvement in a case against medical malpractice.
-These unfortunate circumstances could be a costly affair for non-union nurses, and in some cases, might even cost them their careers.
+While this move can save money, nurses are also left vulnerable or alone in case of trouble — discrimination at work, unreasonable termination, or involvement in a case against medical malpractice.
+These unfortunate circumstances could be a costly affair for non-union nurses and, in some cases, might even cost them their careers.

-So even if it costs extra, signing up with a nurses union group is like buying extra insurance and a measure of peace of mind.
+So even if it costs extra, signing up with a nurses union group is like buying extra insurance and peace of mind.

 Failure to save for a visa

 Employers who offer employment to Filipino nurses in the UK often include coverage on visa costs.
-However, it’s the nurses themselves who will shoulder the visa renewal fees and subsequent costs involved in processing their British citizenship application after six years.
-In 2022, the cost of visas under ‘Indefinite leave to remain – main applicants and dependants’ is 2,389 GBP (P161,210).
+However, the nurses will shoulder the visa renewal fees and subsequent costs involved in processing their British citizenship application after six years.
+In 2022, the cost of visas under ‘Indefinite leave to remain – principal applicants and dependants’ was 2,389 GBP (P161,210).

-While Filipino nurses certainly have the capacity to pay for such fees given their payscale, this extra expense is significant and needs a prior savings plan.
+While Filipino nurses certainly can pay for such fees given their payscale, this extra expense is significant and needs a prior savings plan.
 This can be done by allocating monthly savings for up to six years like installment payments for a new car.

-Those who fail to prepare for visa costs may end up applying for loans and end up paying extra for loan repayment interests.
+Those who fail to prepare for visa costs may end up applying for loans and paying extra for loan repayment interests.

 Failure to obtain a driver’s license

-For medical professionals who live close to the workplace, the idea of learning to drive and earn a driver’s license might not prompt a sense of urgency.
-But as they learn more about the UK — places to go, ideal places to settle, and employment opportunities — many of these places may require a car out of convenience or even necessity.
+For medical professionals living close to the workplace, learning to drive and earn a driver’s license might not prompt a sense of urgency.
+But as they learn more about the UK — places to go, ideal places to settle, and employment opportunities — many of these places may require a car out of convenience or necessity.

-Those who decided not to obtain their driver’s license could end up with limited mobility between home and work as well as career opportunities without sacrificing convenience, time and effort.
+Those who decided not to obtain their driver’s license could have limited mobility between home and work and career opportunities without sacrificing convenience, time, and effort.

 Failure to upskill

-Getting an employment offer in the UK is certainly a blessing but it might also create a mentality that keeps nurses stay within their comfort zone as they acclimatize to their new work environment.
+Getting an employment offer in the UK is certainly a blessing.
+Still, it might also create a mentality that keeps nurses in their comfort zone as they acclimate to their new work environment.
 This means forgoing extra initiatives such as taking courses to upgrade skills and opportunities for promotion and pay rise.

-Those employed by the National Health Service, for example, are presented with the chance to progress their careers with training being offered.
+For example, those employed by the National Health Service are presented with the chance to progress their careers with the training offered.
 As these skill upgrades require extra effort and sacrifice of one’s time, it’s not unusual for some nurses to take a pass.
 But as many of those who took the route realized, they regret not taking these courses to upgrade their pay scale.

 Failure to plan on property ownership

 Investing in the UK property market is much more expensive than in the Philippines so it’s understandable that newcomers in the country would feel intimidated.
 Instead, they get offers to invest in the Philippines, with the urging from family and friends left behind.
-At the time they feel uncertain if they would stay in the UK for good, or go back to the Philippines.
+At the time, they felt uncertain if they would stay in the UK for good or return to the Philippines.

-But after more than 10 years in the country, these nurses regret not making an initial entry into the property market and owning their homes.
+But after more than ten years in the country, these nurses regret not entering the property market and owning their homes.
 Instead, they continue to rent and are subject to rising property values.
-Worse, they need to continue paying to manage the property in the Philippines, adding to their monthly expenses.
+Worse, they must continue paying to manage the property in the Philippines, adding to their monthly expenses.